 Physical Ways To Reduce The GPU Temperature

 More often than not, the reason for overheating will be a physical one and it will require you to open up your case.
-It should be noted that you can break something when you do that, but you will most likely be fine even if you’re just a tad careful.
+Remember that you can break something when doing this, so be careful and you should be just fine.

 Removing The Dust

-Dust will get inside of your case one way or the other, it’s simply unavoidable.
+Dust will get inside of your case one way or another, it’s simply unavoidable.
 The rule is simple – the more fans you have leading to the outside of the case, the more dust your case will gather.
-And seeing how the graphics card usually has its own fans, it will likely get dusty even more.
+Seeing how the graphics card usually has its own fans, it will likely get even more dust.

-- Open the case – the obvious first here would be to open the case and see if there’s a need to clean the dust at all.
-More likely than not, you will need to clean it.
+- Open the case – the obvious thing to do first would be to open the case and see if it needs cleaning at all.
+More likely than not, this will be the case.

 - Remove the GPU – although this step isn’t necessary, you will get the most out of the cleaning process if you do get it out.